knuckleswtf/scribe/docs/customization.md

  ```

 This will copy the views to `resources/views/vendor/scribe`.

+### Lumen
+In order to publish the vendor views, you need to manually create a `vendor/scribe` directory under `resources/views`.
+Then, copy the contents of `vendor/knuckleswtf/scribe/resources/views/` into the newly created `resources/views/vendor/scribe`.

 Next, create a file called `{language-name}.blade.php` (for example, `ruby.blade.php`) in the `partials/example-requests` directory.